ninjadev64/LeafyGuesser/docs/SetupLocal.md

 See the instructions in the link above.

 ### STEP4.
 Set up environment variables
-Create files named `.env.development.local` in this project to put environment variables.
+Create files named `.env.development.local` and `.env.production.local` in the project directory to set environment variables.
 The files should look like this.
-(Replace the values with yours you created at STEP 2 and 3.)
+(Replace the values with yours you created in steps 2 and 3.)

 `.env.development.local`
 ```